 - A student in the MD/PhD dual degree program must complete the MD program requirements within ten-years from matriculation into the MD program.

-- In accordance with the Student Progress Committee Procedures and Process for Dismissal Policy, the SPC may recommend the senior associate dean, academic affairs/or designee, dismiss a student for failure to progress satisfactorily through the curriculum, failure to meet academic or programmatic requirements, failure to satisfy the professionalism requirements of the program, or failure to adhere to the applicable grading and progression policies.
+- In accordance with the Student Progress Committee Procedures and Process for Dismissal Policy, the SPC may recommend the vice dean, undergraduate medical education/or designee, dismiss a student for failure to progress satisfactorily through the curriculum, failure to meet academic or programmatic requirements, failure to satisfy the professionalism requirements of the program, or failure to adhere to the applicable grading and progression policies.

 Removal from Academic Environment